How to Start an LLC in Wyoming

 If you opt to be your own registered agent, you’ll need to be a resident of Wyoming.
 You will need to provide a physical address to receive mail – either your home address or business office address (PO boxes are not allowed).
 This address will become public record, so keep your privacy in mind when making this selection.

 Decide on Wyoming close LLC vs. standard LLC

-A close LLC is mostly designed for family businesses, who want a tightly-controlled ownership structure.
-This business structure restricts asset transfers, and makes it easier to pass a business from one generation to the next.
+A close LLC is mostly designed for family businesses, that want a tightly-controlled ownership structure.
+This business structure restricts asset transfers and makes it easier to pass a business from one generation to the next.
 The full legal text of the Close LLC supplement can be found here.